 Coverage Options For Commercial Property Insurance in New Jersey

 Insurance for commercial property owners in NJ provides a vast range of coverages for a commercial or residential building, inventory inside the property, equipment inside or outside the building, and more.
 The insurance also covers losses from break-ins, vandalism, wind, fire, hurricane, and other disasters typical in NJ.

 The following are some of the coverages typically included in a standard New Jersey commercial property insurance:

 It covers the property’s expenses at a specified location, such as furniture, fixtures, inventory, and other equipment.
 However, be aware that most commercial property insurance policies in NJ have limited coverage for items taken off the specified location.

 Business Income Insurance

-It is also known as business interruption coverage.
-This option reimburses you for lost profits and fixed expenses during the period your business is closed.
+Also known as business interruption coverage, this option reimburses you for lost profits and fixed expenses during the period your business is closed.
 Business income applies when the building is getting reconstructed from damages caused by fires, storms, floods, and other natural disasters.
 It also covers expenses when you experience financial losses due to New Jersey civil authorities limiting customer access to your business’ location after a calamity.

 The ones mentioned above are some typical insurance coverages that the standard commercial property policies include.
 Below are additional coverages that you can add to ensure the optimal protection of your business.

-Like with most insurance policies from different states like New York, the standard commercial property policy package does not include flood coverage.
+Like with most insurance policies, the standard commercial property policy package does not include flood coverage.
 Having flood insurance is crucial, especially when running a business in New Jersey since the area experiences frequent hurricanes and blizzards that usually result in heavy flooding.
 You can add this policy separately to protect your businesses from flood damage.